Documentation Home

 TRUNCATE TABLE empties a table completely.
 It requires the DROP privilege.
 Logically, TRUNCATE TABLE is similar to a DELETE statement that deletes all rows, or a sequence of DROP TABLE and CREATE TABLE statements.

 To achieve high performance, TRUNCATE TABLE bypasses the DML method of deleting data.
 Thus, it does not cause ON DELETE triggers to fire, it cannot be performed for InnoDB tables with parent-child foreign key relationships, and it cannot be rolled back like a DML operation.
-However, TRUNCATE TABLE operations on tables that use an atomic DDL-supported storage engine are either fully committed or rolled back if the server halts during their operation.
+However, TRUNCATE TABLE operations on tables that use a storage engine which supports atomic DDL are either fully committed or rolled back if the server halts during their operation.
 For more information, see Section 15.1.1, “Atomic Data Definition Statement Support”.

 Although TRUNCATE TABLE is similar to DELETE, it is classified as a DDL statement rather than a DML statement.
 It differs from DELETE in the following ways: